These Gmail tips and tricks can make sending, reading, and managing your emails faster and easier, saving you an incredible amount of time.

 Check out my guide on how to start a formal email.

 3. Use Multiple Gmail Accounts

-On the desktop version of the Gmail app, click on your Google account avatar in the top right of the inbox, then click on Add another account.
+To do this, click on your Gmail account avatar in the top right corner of the inbox, then click on Add another account.

-Once you add multiple accounts, click on your Google account avatar again and select the Gmail account you want to use.
+Once you’ve added multiple accounts, click on your Gmail account avatar again and select the Gmail account you want to use.

-You don’t have to reenter your Google account passwords.
+You don’t have to reenter your Gmail or Google account passwords!